-1. Consider bringing a support person to family law mediation
+Tip 1: Consider bringing a support person to mediation

-Make sure that your family lawyer and mediator are aware if you have any safety concerns about being at family law mediation, or particular health concerns about being inside all day.
+Make sure that your family lawyer and mediator are aware if you have any safety concerns about being at family law mediation, mobility issues, or particular health concerns about being inside all day.

-3. Make arrangements for the children to be picked up while you are at family mediation
+Tip 3: Make arrangements for the children to be picked up from school by someone else